 Cocktails – if you’re planning to have signature cocktails and they require a straw then make sure these are compostable rather than plastic.

-As wedding stylists and event stylists – the décor is one of the most exciting aspects of designing and planning a special event.
+As wedding decorators and event stylists – the décor is one of the most exciting aspects of designing and planning a special event.
 As with your choice of menu, try to choose flowers that are in-season.
 You may also want to consider using some British-grown flowers, to reduce air miles and energy consumption for storage.